See also

 History

-- Menstrual history (menarche, last menstrual period, frequency, duration, flow, pain, flooding, large clots (>2cm in diameter), and frequency of pad/tampon changes)
+- Menstrual history (menarche, last menstrual period, frequency, duration, flow, pain, flooding, large clots (>2 cm in diameter), and frequency of pad/tampon changes)

 -

-Adolescent assessment (HEADSS screen)
+- Sexual history and adolescent assessment (HEADSS screen)

 Examination